<< Click to Display Table of Contents >>

 When the Sound Tool is selected, the pointer becomes a crosshairs icon.
 Move the icon to the desired location and click the mouse.
 The Edit Action: "Play a Sound" dialog box will open:

 Figure 2.
 Edit Action: "Play a Sound" Dialog Box

 •Alternatively, click the record button to record a sound with a microphone.
 Click again to finish the recording.
 Click the play/stop buttons to review the sound, and use the slider to adjust the volume.
 Click OK when the desired sound has been recorded.
-The link will then appear in the document:
+The icon will then appear in the document:

 Figure 3.
-Sound Tool Example
+Sound Tool Examples

 •Double-click icons to open the associated sound file.

 Figure 4.
-Sound Properties Pane
+Sound Tool, Sound Properties Pane

 •Subject is the name of the sound comment, as referenced in the Comments pane.